 - It reduces your risk of ingrown hairs, which are one of the causes of annoying cysts on the skin.

-- It doesn’t stick completely to the skin and is easy to remove with water.
+- Also, it doesn’t stick completely to the skin and is easy to remove with water.

-- Most people have most of the ingredients at home, and they are all very economical.
+- Most people have most of the ingredients at home and they’re all really affordable.

-- It does not require the use of chemicals or compounds that irritate the skin or cause unfavorable reactions.
+- It doesn’t require the use of chemicals or compounds that irritate the skin or cause unfavorable reactions.